- North America Presence

 - According to Gartner 2017 Evaluation of nearshore/offshore countries, “Mexico is the premier nearshore country for the US, due to its talent pool size and proximity”, 2017 (2)

 - “key consideration is to evaluate if the US Market is in future plans.
 Mexico or even Miami (US), are often selected as regional headquarters of global organizations”.
 Microsoft Whitepaper for Geo Expansion to Latin America for Microsoft Partners, 2019 (1)

 - Twenty-three of the top 30 software companies have local operations in Mexico.
 (ProMexico’ 2018) Industry Targeted: Where are your customers?

 2. Industry Targeted: Where are your customers?

 Mexico has been the top trade partner for the United States because of its manufacturing industry.
-Because of this, companies from all over the world have set up manufacturing operations in Mexico, bringing with them their ecosystems.
+Because of this, companies from all over the world have decided on nearshoring in Mexico and setting up manufacturing operations, bringing with them their ecosystems.
 Mexico boasts first-rate capabilities, with an abundance of expertise, especially in the automotive sector.
 Aerospace, medical equipment, and appliances are also highly successful industries.

-Because of this, Tech Companies that target customers in the Manufacturing industry, prioritize Mexico over other countries in Latin America.
+Because of this, Tech Companies that target customers in the Manufacturing industry, prioritize nearshoring in Mexico over other countries in Latin America.

 - On average, Mexico accounted for 57% of the total manufacturing shipments from Latin America between 2019 and 2021.
 (3)